 The women unanimously nominated Nageshwari to contest the block panchayat elections.
-While her family adamantly opposed her joining the self-help (group) a few years back, having now seen the benefits of her membership over the years, they too supported her candidature and stood by her through her fight.
+While her family initially opposed her decision to join the self-help group, having now seen the benefits of her membership over the years, they too supported her candidature and stood by her.
 She won by 108 votes!

-Nageshwari’s campaign cost less than Rs 5000 and was financed mostly through donations from her fellow self-help group members.
-She is one of more than 1000 women from self-help groups who contested the Kshetra (block) and Zila (district) panchayat elections this year.
-Most of them were first-time candidates with no prior political experience.
-Four hundred of them won, fighting against all odds — from threats to mud-slinging, family pressures, and violence.
+Nageshwari’s campaign cost less than INR 5000 and was financed entirely through small donations from her fellow self-help group members.
+She is one of over 1000 women from self-help groups who contested the kshetra (block) and zila (district) panchayat elections this year.
+Most of them are first-time candidates with no prior political experience.
+Four hundred of them won — fighting against all odds, from verbal threats to mud-slinging, family pressures, and violence.

 What is required

-Numerous studies have established women’s political representation has an impact on human development outcomes, including health, education, gender ratios, and crime reporting, and also enables greater participation of women in governance.
+Numerous studies have also established that women’s political representation has a significant impact on human development outcomes, including health, education, gender ratios, and crime reporting, and enables greater participation of women in governance.

 We need more women leaders and the only way we can ensure this is to change our attitudes and actions, within our homes as well as in society.